jdmonin/JSettlers2/README.txt

   java -jar JSettlersServer.jar 8880 10 dbUser dbPass

-If MySQL is not installed and running (See "Database Setup"), you will see a warning with the appropriate explanation:
+If MySQL or another database is not installed and running (See "Database Setup"), you will see a warning with the appropriate explanation:

   Warning: failed to initialize database: ....

-MySQL is not required: Without it, the server will function normally except that user accounts cannot be maintained.
+The database is not required: Without it, the server will function normally except that user accounts cannot be maintained.

 Now, from another command line window, start the player client with